-These are the best home remedies and best answer to question, how to treat a burn on hand from hot pan, which is a minor burn.
+These are the best home remedies and the best answers to questions, how to treat a burn on hand from a hot pan, which is a minor burn.

-How to treat a burn on hand from hot pan, having first aid kit
+How to treat a burn on hand from a hot pan, having first aid kit

 These were the home remedies which can be useful if you don’t own a first aid box with you with proper bandage and ointments.
-Above remedies also answer the question” what to put on a burn to stop pain ”.
+The above remedies also answer the question” what to put on a burn to stop the pain ”.
 All these remedies are beneficial to relieve some of the pain due to burning., mostly for the First-grade burn.
-However, it is convenient to treat a second-grade burn with a first aid kit for better result.
+However, it is convenient to treat a second-grade burn with a first aid kit for better results.

 Second-grade burn requires relatively more care than the first-grade burn.
 So it’s practically better to treat a second-grade burn with adequate antibiotic cream and dressing over it.
 For this purpose, you need to own a first aid kit with several things required for treatment.

-Following thing should be in first aid kit to treat a burn from a hot pan:
+Following thing should be in the first aid kit to treat a burn from a hot pan: